Peregrine falcon: Feeding

 The peregrine falcon's diet varies greatly and is adapted to available prey in different regions.
 However, it typically feeds on medium-sized birds such as pigeons and doves, waterfowl, gamebirds, songbirds, parrots, seabirds, and waders.
 Worldwide, it is estimated that between 1,500 and 2,000 bird species, or roughly a fifth of the world's bird species, are predated somewhere by these falcons.
 The peregrine falcon preys on the most diverse range of bird species of any raptor in North America, with over 300 species and including nearly 100 shorebirds.
-Its prey can range from 3 g hummingbirds (Selasphorus and Archilochus ssp.) to the 3.1 kg sandhill crane, although most prey taken by peregrines weigh between 20 g (small passerines) and 1100 g (ducks, geese, loons, gulls, capercaillies, ptarmigans and other grouse).
+Its prey can range from 3 g hummingbirds (Selasphorus and Archilochus ssp.) to the 3.1 kg sandhill crane, although most prey taken by peregrines weigh between 20 g (small passerines) and 1100 g (ducks, geese, loons, rails, gulls, capercaillies, ptarmigans and other grouse).
 Smaller hawks (such as sharp-shinned hawks) and owls are regularly predated, as well as smaller falcons such as the American kestrel, merlin and, rarely, other peregrines.

 In urban areas, where it tends to nest on tall buildings or bridges, it subsists mostly on a variety of pigeons.
 Among pigeons, the rock dove or feral pigeon comprises 80% or more of the dietary intake of peregrines.
 Other common city birds are also taken regularly, including mourning doves, common wood pigeons, common swifts, northern flickers, Eurasian collared doves, common starlings, American robins, common blackbirds, and corvids such as magpies, jays or crows.
 Coastal populations of the large subspecies pealei feed almost exclusively on seabirds.
 In the Brazilian mangrove swamp of Cubatão, a wintering falcon of the subspecies tundrius was observed successfully hunting a juvenile scarlet ibis.